 We are a small animal practice consisting of five practices across Glasgow and Fife.
 We are passionate about animal care and our skilled team of veterinarians and vet nurses are dedicated to providing the highest quality care for your animals.
 Because we love animals and strive to provide excellent continuity of care, we have access 24-hour emergency care and for your added convenience, there’s free parking for clients at the practices.

 Christy graduated in 2011 from Glasgow, and since then has worked on small and large animal practices in the USA and the UK.
 Her particular interests are in animal behaviour, geriatric pet medicine and soft tissue surgery, and she really enjoys the variety of animals that walk through the door every day here at Albavet.
 Christy also enjoys spending time with her two elderly Terriers, Kip and Ollie, and participating in medieval re-enactment on the odd weekend.
+Christy is currently on maternity leave.

 Samantha Wylie RVN